-UTILITIES AND SERVICE SYSTEMS Would the project: Potentially Significant Impact Less than Significant With Mitigation Incorporated Less than Significant Impact No Impact a) Require or result in the relocation or construction of new or expanded water, wastewater treatment or stormwater drainage, electric power, natural gas, or telecommunication facilities, the construction of which could cause significant environmental effects? \boxtimes b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry, and multiple dry years? \boxtimes c) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? \boxtimes e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste?
+UTILITIES AND SERVICE SY Would the project: Potentially Significant Impact Less than Significant With Mitigation Incorporated Less than Significant Impact No Impact Require or result in the relocation expanded water, wastewater to electric power, natural gas, or to construction of which could cau effects? eatment or stormwater drainage, elecommunication facilities, the \boxtimes b) Have sufficient water supplies a reasonably foreseeable future of and multiple dry years? available to serve the project and development during normal, dry, \boxtimes c) Result in a determination by the which serves or may serve the capacity to serve the project's put the provider's existing commitment. projected demand in addition to of State or local standards, or in nfrastructure, or otherwise impair duction goals? \boxtimes e) Comply with federal, state, and statutes and regulations related local management and reduction to solid waste?